johnivanpuayap/100-days-of-code/Day 30/README.md

   3. Raising Own Exception
   4. Opening and Saving data from/to a JSON

-  All of these learnings were essential in improving the Password Manager App by adding exception handling
+  I also managed to complete 2 exercises, add error handling on my Nato Alphabet project and was able to improve my Password Manager App by adding exception handling

 ## Progress
  - Completed Day 30 of 100 Days of Python